 Jan Tallis (Chair of Trust Board)

-Jan was previously CEO of School Home Support Charity and was the former Chair of Governors at FGCS.
-She is a Chartered Director with over 15 years’ experience of leading service delivery organisations run on strong business principles, with extensive expertise in strategic and financial business planning and key skills in organisational development and growth, income diversification, complex change management and service innovation.
-She has restructured and reorganised the governance at FGCS and is a National Leader of Governance.
+Jan was previously CEO of School-Home Support, a children's educational charity, and Chair of Governors at FGCS.
+She qualified as Chartered Director and has over 20 years’ experience of leading service delivery organisations, giving her extensive expertise in strategic and financial business planning and key skills in organisational development and growth, income diversification, complex change management and service innovation.
+She restructured and reorganised the governance at FGCS and set up the board of the CST.
+She is a National Leader of Governance and is also a trustee and member of the Lubavitch Multi-Academy Trust and a trustee of the charity UP - Unlocking Potential.

 Simon Elliott (CEO)